File Number: OPA.25.03 and ZBA.25.12

 I heard that the owner held a community information session on October 1.
 How is this different from the Town’s statutory public meeting?

 The owner held a community information session on October 1, 2025, from 6:30 p.m. to 8:30 p.m. at the East Gwillimbury Sports Complex (1914B Mt Albert Rd, Sharon, ON L0G 1V0).
 This session was held at the owner’s discretion as part of their community outreach efforts.
-The Town was not involved in the organization or facilitation of the owner’s community information session, and it was not a requirement of the Planning Act.
+The Town was not involved in the organization or facilitation of the owner’s community information session, and it was not a requirement of the Provincial Planning Act.
 The owner is interested in respectful dialogue with the community.

-Built Heritage Resources
+Built Heritage Considerations

 Is there a heritage building on the property?